-Students who need time off for caregiving can take a period of up to 16 weeks for a Family Leave of absence.
-Students who experience a medical condition associated with their pregnancy and need accommodations recommended by their medical provider should contact Sherrie Hayashi, Director, Office of Equal Opportunity and Affirmative Action Title IX/ADA/Section 504 Coordinator, University of Utah, 135 Park Building 201 South Presidents Circle Salt Lake City, UT 84112.
-Telephone: (801) 581-8365, ineligible for financial support and may be required to relinquish individual studio space during the semester of familial leave.
+Students who need time off for caregiving can take up to 16 weeks for a Family Leave of absence.
+Students who experience a medical condition associated with their pregnancy and need accommodations recommended by their medical provider should contact the Office of Equal Opportunity, Affirmative Action, and Title IX. https://oeo.utah.edu/